 1. Enable Kerberos on SharePoint

+a.
 Log into your SharePoint Admin Portal.
 Go to Manage Web Applications > SharePoint Site > Authentication Providers

 Under Edit Authentication set Integrated Windows authentication to Negotiate (Kerberos)